eddomiw/to-do/README.md

 ## Motivation:

+Upon completing this project, my focus for future projects is to prioritize the mobile version first.
+By starting with smaller screen sizes and gradually scaling up, I anticipate a smoother workload management.
+This approach allows me to establish a solid foundation and optimize the user experience for mobile devices.
+As the project progresses to larger screen sizes, I can adapt and refine accordingly.

 Creating the todo app provided an opportunity to consolidate and expand my knowledge of key web development concepts, including HTML forms, responsive design, and modularization using Webpack.
 While I successfully implemented three modules in my code, one module contains a lot of code that could potentially be split into multiple modules for improved organization and maintainability.
 To achieve this, I could explore ways to separate the module's functionality into distinct, reusable pieces and then import them back into the form-info.js module.
 Despite my efforts, I was unable to effectively separate certain aspects of my form-info.js file into distinct modules, and I plan to continue exploring solutions to this challenge in future projects.